Urban Forest Management Strategy

 Our Parks team has a comprehensive tree planting and maintenance program.
 We undertake careful planning to ensure the right tree species are planted in the right locations to achieve long term growth.
 Newly planted trees on roads and boulevards are watered and maintained for up to seven years.
 This includes a comprehensive pruning program with the goal of developing more structurally sound trees that are less likely to fail as they mature.
 Despite these best efforts, unfortunately sometimes trees are lost to drought and other factors.
 When this occurs, corrective actions are completed where possible to ensure the survival of trees planted in their place.

-Why not focus on planting fruit trees inside the city and gardens such as olive trees, oranges, chestnuts and hazelnuts, which are evergreen trees and live in the moderate climate enjoyed by the city of Surrey.
+• Why not focus on planting fruit trees inside the city and gardens such as olive trees, oranges, chestnuts and hazelnuts, which are evergreen trees and live in the moderate climate enjoyed by the city of Surrey.
 These trees only need a system to drain the excess water in the soil.
 These trees provide sources of food and entertainment for the population.?

-MOHAMAD asked over 2 years ago
+MOHAMAD asked about 3 years ago

 Hi Mohamad,